Toloka/docs/en/guide/concepts/advanced-features-button.md

     </div>
     ```
     {% endif %}
 1. Find the `main` block (it starts with `<div class="main">`).
 It contains several `main_block` blocks within it, each describing one of the buttons.
-For example, the "Photos of product and price tag" template has 4 response buttons, which means that its `main` block contains 4 `main_block` blocks for each of the buttons.
+For example, the “Photos of product and price tag” template has 4 response buttons, which means that its `main` block contains 4 `main_block` blocks for each of the buttons.

     Each button has a name for accessing its properties.
-For example, the buttons in the "Photos of product and price tag" template are named `btn_ok`, `btn_no_price`, `btn_no_item`, and `btn_no_shop`.
+For example, the buttons in the “Photos of product and price tag” template are named `btn_ok`, `btn_no_price`, `btn_no_item`, and `btn_no_shop`.
 Add a new button with the name `btn_new`.
 To do this, paste the following code after the last `main__block` block.
 It will add a new button for uploading photos and writing a comment.
     {% if locale == "en-com" %}
     ```html
     <div class="main__block">